RyanJulyan/Flask-BDA/README.md

         * Ability to scale up
         * One of the most popular Python web application frameworks.
         * Doesn't enforce any dependencies or project layout.
-    * Progressive Web App (PWA) to make it more friendly towards desktop and allow native installs from the web, chache for offline support, page sharing and push notifications etc
+    * Progressive Web App (PWA) to make it more friendly towards desktop and allow native installs from the web, cache for offline support, page sharing and push notifications, etc
     * Responsive layouts
-    * Mobile specific views
+    * Mobile-specific views
     * SEO ready page index template file
     * Isolated module code and templates
-    * Configuration file `config.py` for quick access and management of environment and environment variables and default SEO
+    * Configuration file `config.py` for quick access and management of the environment and environment variables and default SEO
-    * Debugging built in and accessable through the Configuration file `config.py`
+    * Debugging built-in and accessible through the Configuration file `config.py`
-    * A Landing page with call to action and features
+    * A Landing page with a call to action and features
-    * A 403 page which all forbidden pages goes to
+    * A 403 page which all forbidden pages go to
-    * A 404 page which all unknown pages goes to
+    * A 404 page which all unknown pages go to
     * .gitignore files with defaults
     * [Testing](#testing) with Python [flake8](https://flake8.pycqa.org/en/latest/) Linting and Test cases Python [unittest](https://docs.python.org/3/library/unittest.html)
     * CI/CD through [Github actions workflow](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions)
-    * Can run in any cloud or in your data center.
+    * Can run in any cloud or your data center.
         * Server entry point file for shared hosting from "run.py"
         * [Local virtual Python environment](#local-environment)
         * [Docker virual environment config](#docker-environment)